GISS Events

 Seminars and Colloquia

-Informal Lunch Seminars take place at GISS on Wednesdays at 1 p.m. two or three times per month, mostly during the academic year.
-These events are usually "hybrid", i.e., they are presented in person at GISS but may be attended remotely by obtaining connection details from the event host.
+Informal Lunch Seminars take place on Wednesdays at 1 p.m. two or three times per month, mostly during the academic year.

-ROCKE-3D Seminars discussing topics of interest to exoplanetary and paleoclimate researchers are held from time to time, sometimes "virtual" and sometimes "hybrid".
+ROCKE-3D Seminars discussing topics of interest to exoplanetary and paleoclimate researchers are held from time to time.

 GISS staff also organize a series of Sea Level Rise Seminars on Tuesday mornings at 11 a.m., with presentations by scientists from numerous research institutions.
-This seminar is almost always "virtual" and occurs two or three times per month, year-round.
+This seminar is two or three times per month, year-round.

-Videos of past seminar presentations and other presentations may be found on the GISS YouTube channel.
+Videos of many past seminar presentations and other presentations may be found on YouTube.